 - Cons: Given it is of the highest quality, it’s also the priciest – but hey, you get what you pay for.

-Still looking for more information on shaving brushes?
+Still looking for more information on shaving brushes for men?
 Check out our Brushing Up On Badger Shaving Brushes article or reach out to our grooming experts.
 We’re happy to answer any questions you may have and help guide you to better shaving.